sinefunc/coding-conventions/README.md

 Sinefunc coding conventions
 ===========================

-These are coding conventions we use internally in the joyful world of Sinefunc, Inc.
+These are a list of conventions we use internally in the joyful world of Sinefunc, Inc. Note that this is a work in progress draft and is subject to change as we figure things out better.

  - [Sinefunc.com](http://sinefunc.com)
  - [github.com/sinefunc](http://github.com/sinefunc)